 Ennismore Gardens House

-This listed Victorian house in Knightsbridge is facing a large communal enclosed garden across the street.
-The renovation brings into focus the relationship with the gardens and lits into the previously dark interiors, stripped from all their previous artificial finishes.
-The main feature is the entry condition.
+A listed Victorian house in Knightsbridge faces a large communal enclosed garden.
+The renovation brings into focus the relationship with these gardens and lits the previously dark interiors, stripped from all their artificial finishes.

 The Wardian case was an early type of sealed protective container for plants.
 It found great use in the 19th century in protecting foreign plants imported to Europe from overseas and was invented by Dr. Nathaniel Bagshaw Ward of London, in 1829.

-Color in the living area is used to bring into focus historic details and create a dialogue with warmer tones on the furniture selection.
-The floor is stripped to reveal original flooring.
-In the private areas, bedroom, dressing and bathroom, more subtle colors are employed again to create a play of texture and depth.
+Color in the living area is used to bring into focus historic details while the floor is stripped to reveal original wood planks.
+In the private areas, bedroom, dressing and bathroom, more subtle colors create a play of texture and depth.

 Renovation, Interior Design, Custom Furniture